Paperdreamer/documents/EXEC_OF_QA.md

 ### User Story #21: Forgot Password
 + __Velocity Points__: 10
 + __Description__: As a user, I want to be able to be sent a random new password to my email address in case I forget mine.
-+ __Acceptance Test #1__: After logging in as "Test User", I can reset my password after giving my username and email address.
++ __Acceptance Test #1__: Before logging in as "Test User", I can reset my password after giving my username and email address.
 I get a new random password to my email address "test@email.com".
 I can then login using the new password.
 + __Implementation__:
  	+ `NO MATCHING BACK END PULL REQUEST`
  	+ `NO MATCHING FRONT END PULL REQUEST`